 When we reached the Summit of Mount Washington, we had to stop for a selfie!

-The views that day from the top of Mt.
-Washington, unfortunately, were cloudy but made for some beautiful photos!
+The views that day from the top of Mount Washington, unfortunately, were cloudy but made for some beautiful photos!

-We waited in line to take our photo at the infamous sign!
+We waited in line to take our photo at the infamous Mt.
+Washington Summit sign!

-Tip #6 – Head to the sign when you first get off the train or you will wait in line to get this photo!
+Tip #6 – Head to the Mt.
+Washington Summit sign when you first get off the train or you will wait in line to get this photo!

-In this photo, you can see the number of cars driving up the Mt.
-Washington Auto Road as well as the train going back down the mountain.
+In this photo, you can see the number of cars driving up Mount Washington Auto Road as well as the train going back down the mountain.
 You can see the clouds rolling in…

-We also went into The Tip Top House – which was built in 1854 and is the oldest surviving building on top of Mt.
+We also visited The Tip Top House, which was built in 1854 and is the oldest surviving building on top of Mt.
 Washington.
 It was once a hotel for hikers.